bcstp/hugosite/content/post/2019-candidate-meet-and-greeat.md

 ---
-title: "2019 Bryan/College Station Candidate Meet and Great Sun.
+title: "2019 Bryan/College Station Candidate Meet and Greet Sun.
 Oct.
 6"
 date: 2019-10-04T22:02:27-05:00
 description: "A Grand Sunday event at Ice House on Main Downtown Bryan!
 College Station candidates begin at 3:15, Bryan candidates at 4:15"
 summary: "A Grand Sunday event at Ice House on Main Downtown Bryan!
 College Station candidates begin at 3:15, Bryan candidates at 4:15"